How to Retake GCSE Biology Online | GCSEs for Adults & Teens

 Start as you mean to go on with a clear plan for your studies.
 Getting organised soon after you enrol will boost your motivation and keep you focused on the journey ahead.

 Remember to be realistic about what you can achieve.
-Setting yourself impossible targets is just setting yourself up to fail.
+Setting yourself impossible targets is just setting yourself up to fail, so make sure you're strategic with the time you have at your disposal.

 Use past papers to get exam ready